-Owners of EVSE stations will be responsible for meeting the cybersecurity requirements defined within this section of the Plan, the cybersecurity specification that will be attached as an appendix to the Plan in future revisions, and other applicable State and Federal regulations.
+Owners of EVSE stations will be responsible for meeting the cybersecurity requirements defined within this section of the Plan, the cybersecurity specification attached as Appendix C, and other applicable State and Federal regulations.
+The specification in Appendix C is subject to further public comment and review and may require updates in future publications.
 The cybersecurity requirements posed here will ultimately work to ensure the safety and security of planned EVSE infrastructure.
 Requirements will include considerations for secure system updates, event logging and intrusion detection, secure operation of EVSE during communication outages, ensuring appropriate encryption systems are in use, and identity and access management processes.
 The following are based on proposed NEVI rules, but the Plan may be amended to reflect the final rule when it is issued.